ahawkins/hawkins.io/_posts/2011-05-06-advanced_caching_in_rails.md

 ## Moving on to Action Caching

-Action caching is an around filter for spcific controller actions.
+Action caching is an around filter for specific controller actions.
 It is different from page caching since before filters are run and may prevent access to certain pages.
 For example, you only want to cache if the user is logged in.
 If the user is not logged in they should be redirect to the log in page.
 This is different than page caching.
 Page caching bypasses the rails stack completely.
-Most web applications for legitmate complexity cannot use page caching.
+Most web applications for legitimate complexity cannot use page caching.
 Action caching is the next logical step for most web applications.
 Let's break the idea down: If the post hasn't changed, return the entire cached page as the HTTP response, else